James Wesolowski: Peterborough United

 On 1 June 2010, Wesolowski signed a two-year deal at Peterborough United for an undisclosed sum.

 Oldham Athletic

 On 8 August 2011, Wesolowski signed a one-year deal with league one club Oldham Athletic.

 Wesolowski had his best season for the club yet in the 2013–14 season, he played nearly every game for the club & scored 5 goals, his best ever goal – scoring season.
 The vast improvement he had shown resulted in him scooping up 5 awards at the end of season awards, including Player of the Year.

-On Wednesday 7 May, when the clubs retained list was announced, it was confirmed that a formal contract offer had been made to Wesolowski.
+On 7 May, when the clubs retained list was announced, it was confirmed that a formal contract offer had been made to Wesolowski.
 With Wesolowski stating that he "would love to stay here" and that he would like to come to an arrangement with the club over a new contract.

 Shrewsbury Town

 On 6 June 2014, despite a contract offer from Oldham, Wesolowski moved to Shrewsbury Town in League Two on a free transfer.
 He made his debut on the opening day of the season, coming on as a substitute in a 2–2 draw away at A.F.C.
 Wimbledon, and was a regular in the first team squad until suffering a season-ending injury in a home match against Hartlepool United on 17 January 2015 where he ruptured two knee ligaments.
 He scored his first and what turned out to be only goal for Shrewsbury in a 2–1 win over Portsmouth on 25 October 2014.

 Wesolowski returned to the side following their promotion to League One, but suffered a further knee injury in September 2015 just three matches into his comeback, which was initially thought to rule him out for the rest of the season.
 After playing a full ninety minutes and scoring Shrewsbury's equalising goal in their Shropshire Senior Cup final win against local rivals AFC Telford United, he returned to the first team ahead of schedule in a home match against Sheffield United in April 2016.
 At the end of the season, Wesolowski was offered a new contract – reportedly on reduced terms – and was still training with the first-team during the following pre-season.

 He was later reported to be training with National League side Lincoln City, but was unable to agree to a contract.